sul-dlss/libsys-airflow/README.md

 1. Log into the worker container using `docker exec -it folio-airflow_airflow-worker_1 /bin/bash` to view the raw work files.
 1. In the Airflow UI under Admin > Connections, add `bib_path` with connection type `File (Path)`.
 1. In the Airflow UI under Admin > Variables, import the `folio-dev-variables.json` from [shared_configs](https://github.com/sul-dlss/shared_configs).

-## Dependency Management and Packaging
-Run `pip install -r requirements.txt` to install the dependencies.

 ## FOLIO Plugin
 All FOLIO related code should be in the `folio` plugin.
 When developing